Site map

 The partially-completed Trebarweth, Back Lane, Preston and a ‘Waller’ truck.

-regular intervals from 1950 until 2012/13 were extracted.
+1950 until 2012/13 were extracted.
 House name changes were noted.
-A map
+A map from the 1975

-from the 1975 Conservation Initiative (see a section of this below) provided more information.
-Data of
+Conservation Initiative (see below) provided more information.
+Data of housing changes was found in

-housing changes was found in the Preston Parish Neighbourhood Plan and the online reports of PPC
+the Preston Parish Neighbourhood Plan and the online reports of PPC meetings from 2015 until

-meetings from 2015 until October 2024.
-Older and present-day views of Preston were also studied
+October 2024.
+Older and present-day views of Preston were studied using Google Maps.

 A section of a map drawn in 1975 which shows the housing stock in the centre of Preston together